BestTimesToVisit.com Logo

 packing

-Layers are your best friend, no matter the season.
-Norwegian weather can change rapidly, so pack a waterproof and windproof outer layer, a warm mid-layer like a fleece or wool sweater, and a base layer.
-Even in summer, evenings can get chilly, especially near the water.
+Layering is key, no matter the season!
+Even in summer, the weather can change quickly, so pack a waterproof and windproof outer layer, a warm mid-layer like a fleece or wool sweater, and breathable base layers.
+Think practical, not just fashionable.

 safety

-Oslo is incredibly safe, but like any city, be aware of your surroundings, especially in crowded tourist areas or late at night.
-Pickpocketing is rare but can happen on busy public transport or around popular attractions like Karl Johans gate.
-Trust your instincts and keep valuables secure.
+Oslo is incredibly safe, but like any city, be aware of your surroundings in crowded tourist areas.
+Pickpocketing is rare but can happen, so keep your valuables secure, especially on public transport and around popular attractions like Karl Johans gate.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.